kemra102/puppet-auditd/README.md

 Should also work without modification on:

-* RHEL, Scientific Linux & Oracle Linux 5/6/7
+* RHEL, Scientific Linux & Oracle Linux 5/6/7.
-* None LTS Ubuntu releases
+* None LTS Ubuntu releases.

-Other distros should be easily supported, they just need some addtitional code and testing.
+Other distros should be easily supported, they just need some additional code and testing.

-## Development

-Contributions are welcome in any form, pull requests, and issues should be filed via GitHub.

 ## Contributors